You want smart political talk without the meltdowns?

 But Joe, why should they inspire any confidence?

-It's you know, there was a report that came out last year that showed how little private sector work experience Biden's cabinet has.
+There was a report that came out last year that showed how little private sector work experience Biden's cabinet has.

 The median amount of work experience among his cabinet was something like only two years in the private sector.

-I mean, these people have never had jobs where results mattered, and so we should not be surprised now when their results are terrible.
+And so we should not be surprised now when the results are terrible.

 And Carol, do you think we are headed towards another?

-Um, you know, it's it's not a great trajectory.
+It's not a great trajectory.

 We have different issues that are happening.

-You know, the the issues that were going on at Silicon Valley Bank are different than the ones that were going on at signature and silk dates, it's different than what's going on at Credit Suisse.
+The issues that were going on at Silicon Valley Bank are different than the ones that were going on at Signature and Silk Dates.

-I think the big issue here that underpins this all is that the Fed uh put too much money into the system.
+I think the big issue here that underpins this all is that the Fed put too much money into the system.

-There was too much uh intervention, and we knew we were going to have a pay to pay the price.
+And we knew we were going to have to pay the price.

-I mean, it was historic nine trillion dollars that they blew up their balance sheet to, and to think that we were gonna get out without any repercussions is silly.
+I mean, it was historic, $9 trillion that they blew up their balance sheet to.

 And I think we're marching on this trajectory towards this consolidation, this great consolidation.

-I think we're gonna further see it.
+I think we're going to further see it.

-If you go back to the Great Recession Financial Crisis and you look in sort of the early days, you know, you had new century financial that that collapsed and then and then IndyMac and then you know bear Stearns, and then you know, it's kind of a while before you got Lehman and some other things.
+If you go back to the Great Recession financial crisis and you look in sort of the early days, you had New Century Financial that collapsed and then IndyMac and then Bear Stearns.

-The the way that they come about, you know, is it just you know a uh a harder recession, you know, or does it end up with more of a banking crisis or you know, something else on a geopolitical spectrum, you know, I think that there are a lot of factors that play in, but to think that we are out of the weeds um because you know the market kind of settled down today, I think again would be naive to say.
+The way that they come about, is it just a harder recession, or does it end up with more of a banking crisis or something else on a geopolitical spectrum?

 I couldn't agree more.